Follow us on networks

 Longer foreplay and a higher level of sexual arousal before ejaculation have been shown in some studies to increase sperm count.

-Yes, there are numerous trials that demonstrate the harmful effect of stress on fertility (link to previous post).
+There are numerous trials that demonstrate the harmful effect of stress on fertility (link to previous post).

 It may interest you:

-Related products
+related products

-satisfier pro 2 satisfier pro2
+satisfyer pro 2 Satisfyer pro2

-conceive plus lubricant Conceive Plus lubricant for conception
+Conceive Plus lubricant for conception conceive plus lubricant